Hallelujah I Love Her So

 "Hallelujah I Love Her So" is a single by American musician Ray Charles.
 The rhythm and blues song was written and released by Charles in 1956 on the Atlantic label, and in 1957 it was included on his self-titled debut LP, also released on Atlantic.
 The song peaked at number five on the Billboard R&B chart.
 It is loosely based on 'Get It Over Baby' by Ike Turner (1953).

 The song incorporates Gospel music.
 "Hallelujah I Love Her So" is a testament to the joyous release of love, featuring a sophisticated horn arrangement and memorable tenor sax solo by Don Wilkerson.
-Several artists, including Stevie Wonder, Peggy Lee, Eddie Cochran, and Humble Pie have covered the song.
+Several artists, including Stevie Wonder, The Kim Sisters, Peggy Lee, Eddie Cochran, and Humble Pie have covered the song.